po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/02-Day/02-Day-LessonPlan.md

 * Open `18-Stu-Package-npm/init/README.md` in your IDE and explain the following:

-  * 🔑We start by running `npm init -y`, which will generate the `package.json` file.
+  * 🔑 We start by running `npm init -y`, which will generate the `package.json` file.
 Optionally, we can run the command without the `-y` flag to allow for more custom responses, as shown in the following example:

     ```sh
     npm init -y